Recipe by RCROYER

 This is the best hummus I've had.
 Thank you for posting a pressure cooker recipe that works perfectly.
 I soaked the beans overnight and reduced the amount of time cooked, ate them right out of the pan and had to make myself stop so I'd have enough to make hummus :)

-It looks good and tastes a bit bland but I'm waiting for the flavors to develop. be back later to rate
+Good; a bit bland but I'm waiting for the flavors to develop.

 Really quite easy.
 Pressure cookers are great!
 I want to play around with more additions to the hummus...more garlic, roasted tomatoes, pine nuts, etc

 Tried it for kicks and it just we bleh.
 I use all premium ingredients, but this recipe triples the number of typical ingredients.